Weighted Conformal P-values¶

 - Fit the base estimator on the bootstrap sample

-- Score ALL original instances (perfect coverage)
+- Score all original instances in that batch

 -